i-doit/knowledge-base/docs/en/installation/automatic-installation.md

 ## Scope

-✔ Installation of software packages <br>
+:white_check_mark: Installation of software packages <br>
-✔ Configuration of software packages<br>
+:white_check_mark: Configuration of software packages<br>
-✔ Installation of i-doit<br>
+:white_check_mark: Installation of i-doit<br>
-✔ Set-up of Cronjobs<br>
+:white_check_mark: Set-up of Cronjobs<br>
-✔ Set-up of backups<br>
+:white_check_mark: Set-up of backups<br>
-✔ Set-up of Restore
+:white_check_mark: Set-up of Restore

 ## Requirements

-- The [system requirements](system-requirements.md) **have to be fulfilled**.
+- The [system requirements](system-requirements.md) ==have to be fulfilled==.
 An exception is the LAMP stack (Apache Web Server, MariaDB/MySQL, PHP).
 - One of the [supported](system-requirements.md) GNU/Linux operating systems is installed freshly.
 We recommend Debian GNU/Linux 10 "Buster".
 - The system can access i-doit packet repositories and web services via an internet connection.

 ## Use

 The installation is carried out by a [script](https://github.com/bheisig/i-doit-scripts#install-i-doit-on-a-gnulinux-operating-system) which is executed on the operating system.<br>
 The following steps are carried out via the command line.
-For this purpose, you can connect, for example, via **SSH**.
+For this purpose, you can connect, for example, via ==SSH==.
 Afterwards, you download the script and enable its execution:

 ```shell
 wget https://raw.githubusercontent.com/i-doit/scripts/main/idoit-install
 chmod 755 idoit-install
 ```

-The scipt has to be executed with **root** rights.
-If **sudo**  is available:
+The scipt has to be executed with ==root== rights.
+If ==sudo==  is available:

 ```shell
 sudo ./idoit-install
 ```

-Alternatively, you log in as **root**:
+Alternatively, you log in as ==root==:

 ```shell
 su
 ./idoit-install
 ```

 The script asks several questions regarding the configuration.
-For all questions there are predefined answers which you can accept by pressing **ENTER**.
+For all questions there are predefined answers which you can accept by pressing ==ENTER==.

 ## Next Steps